Episode 007: Show Notes

 - Warren Buffett

-- Learn all about the signs of when your business name is NOT working, and how to make the change.
+- Learn all about the signs that your business name is NOT working, and how to make the change.
 [00:03:15]

 - Find out which mistakes to avoid when naming your company, and how too much input is not always a good thing.
 [00:05:12]